Player Guide

 Bot matches run entirely on your device after starting, so they keep working even if your connection drops.
 Multiplayer requires a live connection to the server.

-Does Quick Play ever match me with a bot?
+Does Find Match ever match me with a bot?

 Only if you choose it.
-If no human joins your Quick Play lobby, you can opt to challenge a bot at Rookie, Wordsmith, or Alfa difficulty instead of continuing to wait.
+If no human joins your Find Match lobby, you can opt to challenge a bot at Rookie, Wordsmith, Wordsmith+, or Alfa difficulty instead of continuing to wait.

 Can I swap and still place a word?